Your dental health is important and our patients' safety is our top priority.

 Lost teeth hinder your ability to eat, talk, and enjoy life.
 But don't let that hold you back.
 Our team here at integratedDENTAL are skilled in restoring missing teeth, both with dentures and other options.
-If you schedule a judgement-free consultation with us, we'll work together with you to determine what the best treatment option is for you.
-While dental implants are the gold standard for replacing missing teeth, dentures are a more economical opetion that will replace your missing teeth.
+If you schedule a judgment-free consultation with us, we'll work together with you to determine what the best treatment option is for you.
+While dental implants are the gold standard for replacing missing teeth, dentures are a more economical option that will replace your missing teeth.

 Full and Partial Dentures